Magma: A set of objects that can be "added" or "combined" in some way, so that if you add any two of them the result is also in the set. That's it.

 7 − 2 = 5.
 (So do the integers with addition, but they satisfy so many of these definitions that they're not very interesting to talk about.)
 On the other hand, strings with concatenation are not a quasigroup - while you can transform some strings, like "foo" to "foobar", you can't generally do it both ways (nothing satisfies the equation

-X + "foo" = "foobar"), and there are some strings you can't transform between at all.
+X + "foo" = "foobar"), and most strings you can't transform between at all.

 Loop: A quasigroup with a "zero" element, which transforms an element into itself regardless of which side it starts on.
+Or, equivalently, a group without associativity.
 Integer/subtraction is not a loop:

 X − 0 = X, which is what we want, but

 0 − X = -X, which isn't what we want (and no other number satisfies either side, obviously.)
 "Natural" examples of loops that aren't groups are a little hard to come by, but the non-zero octonions under multiplication are one (because they're non-associative; omitting the zero octonion is required to keep the "divisibility" quasigroup property, as you can't get from the zero octonion to anything else via multiplication).

 Group: Ah, back to group.
 Along this path, a group is a loop with associativity.

 Abelian or Commutative X: Any of the above types might have an operation which is commutative - it doesn't matter which order the arguments are.
 Integer/min is an abelian monoid, because

 min(1, 10) = 10 and

 max(10, 1) = 10.